In 1861 in Manhattan, Kansas, the Curran girls have expectations of what their lives will be.

 James Logsdon moved to the Republic of the Philippines to start a new life.
 The country's tropical beauty soothes the casual visitor, but below the exotic charms lay the raw conditions of never-ending risk.
 James soon found out that swindlers and thugs waited at every turn, their crimes handled by a justice system not unlike the Old West of the United States.

 Eagle Talons won the 2015 Bronze Will Rogers Medallion Award for Western Fiction for Younger Readers.
 Bear Claws won the 2016 Silver Will Rogers Medallion Award for Western Fiction for Younger Readers.
-Golden Spike has been selected as a finalist for the 2018 Will Rogers Medallion for Western Fiction for Younger Readers.
-The awards for 2018 will take place in Fort Worth, Texas, on October 27, 2018.
+Bear Claws also received first place in fiction for 2016 from the Wyoming State Historical Society.
+Golden Spike was awarded the 2018 Silver Will Rogers Medallion Award for Western Fiction for Younger Readers.

 Robert Murphy is an award winning author of the Iron Horse Chronicles.
 In Eagle Talons Will Braddock doesn't want to be forced into an unwanted blacksmith apprenticeship.
 The newly orphaned fourteen-year-old embarks upon a quest to determine his own destiny.
 He heads west to seek work on the first transcontinental railroad.